db0sch/linux_laptops/README.md

 GalliumOS: https://galliumos.org/
 You can check the hardware compatibility with Chromebooks here: https://wiki.galliumos.org/Hardware_Compatibility

-There is also [crouton](https://github.com/dnschneid/crouton), but it seems a bit more trickier than GalliumOS
+There is also [crouton](https://github.com/dnschneid/crouton), but it actually run a linux alongside ChromeOS.
+So you can switch between the two.
+Drawback: it consums lots a memory.
+(And you don't really need to OS at the same time)

 ## Distributions